Why You Might Have Roof Rats

 - Roof rats are able to squeeze into tiny spaces – as small as a nickel!
 Be sure to seal any cracks or crevices around your property.
 Stucco diamond mesh is an easy-to-use material that rats cannot chew through, a good choice for sealing cracks.

 - Inspect your walls and any large electrical appliances, such as your washing machine or water heater, for holes or damage.
+(Here is an incredibly useful website with DIY resources on repairing your appliances if you notice damage)

 - Use caulk on any cracks, add rodent screens to your vents, and add steel wool or copper mesh to your air-conditioning lines to prevent rats from entering.